basti1302/repoman/README.md

 Repoman has been developed by @cliffano until late 2015.
 Nowadays it is maintained by @basti1302.

+* 1.5.4 (11.03.2018): Fix breaking changes from upgrade to octokit/rest.js, add documentation about `repoman signin` and `--github-auth-user`/`--github-auth-pass`.
 * 1.5.3 (18.02.2018): Update all dependencies, upgrade to octokit/rest.js
 * 1.5.2 (14.02.2018): Update to bagofcli@1.1.0.
 * 1.5.1 (14.02.2018): README overhaul.